Continuous-time Markov-switching GARCH Process with Robust and Efficient State Path and Volatility Estimation: COMS-GARCH Process

-We build the COMS-GARCH process upon the CO-GARCH$(1, 1)$ process \citep{COGARCH2004}.
-To the best of our knowledge, CO-GARCH$(1, 1)$ is the only L\'{e}vy-process driven CO-GARCH model that has analytical solutions for the model parameters from the partial differential equations and is inference-capable in the context of pseudo-likelihood. \citet{COGARCHPQ2006} theoretically analyze the CO-GARCH$(p, q)$ model driven by the L\'{e}vy process for general $p$ and $q$ values, but unable to obtain inferences for the model parameters.
+We propose the COMS-GARCH process based upon the CO-GARCH(1,1) process \citep{COGARCH2004}.
+To the best of our knowledge, CO-GARCH$(1, 1)$ is the only L\'{e}vy-process driven CO-GARCH model that has analytical solutions for the model parameters from the stochastic differential equations and is inference-capable in the context of pseudo-likelihood. \citet{COGARCHPQ2006} theoretically analyzed the CO-GARCH$(p, q)$ model driven by the L\'{e}vy process for general $p$ and $q$ values, but unable to obtain inferences for the model parameters.